 Washington State’s Volunteer Services (VS), previously referred to as Volunteer Chore Services or abbreviated as VCS, helps the elderly remain independent and living at home.
 This is done by providing assistance to seniors who do not qualify for other, more restrictive, state-run supportive services.
 Services are provided free of charge for individuals who cannot afford to pay for assistance.

 To be eligible for Volunteer Services, individuals must be Washington State residents who reside at home.
-Applicants must be at least 60 years of age and have limitations due to health or present with limitations in their ability to function, such as mobility, OR be between 18 and 59 years old and have limitations in their functional ability (this could be short-term limitations or permanent limitations).
+Applicants must be at least 60 years of age and have limitations due to health or have limitations in their ability to function, such as mobility.
+Or Washington residents can be between 18 and 59 years old and have limitations in their functional ability (this could be short-term limitations or permanent limitations).

-Volunteer Services are provided free of charge by volunteers.
+Volunteer Services is provided free of charge by volunteers.
 Types of assistance may include any of the following, but can sometimes be limited by the availability and skills of the volunteers.
 Program participants typically receive up to eight hours per month of in-home help.

 More information and applications for the Volunteer Services program can be found on this webpage.
 Volunteer opportunities are also available.